-Posteriorly: The second part of the duodenum, the head of the pancreas, and the coils of
+Posteriorly: The second part of the duodenum, the head of the pancreas, and

 Arteries

 The proximal two thirds are supplied by the middle colic artery, a branch of the superior mesenteric artery.
 The distal third is supplied by the left colic artery, a branch of the inferior mesenteric artery veins.